Searching ...

 cost of living in Tampa FL

-Florida can be a pretty pricey place to live, so Tampa is an attractive option if you want to be in a waterfront city.
+Florida can be a pretty pricey place to live, especially along its beautiful beaches and coastal cities.
+Tampa is an attractive option if you want to be in a waterfront city.
 Because it’s not directly on the coastline, it’s a cheaper place to live, but you still have access to the expansive Tampa Bay, the Hillsborough River, and other creeks that are part of its watershed.

 Looking at Sperling’s Best Places Index, Tampa’s overall cost of living aligns with the state average, 103.7 versus 103.3, respectively.
+Overall, it runs 3% over the national average for spending.
 Housing is slightly more here, mainly because it is a dense urban area.
 It’s cheaper for healthcare but slightly more for miscellaneous costs.
 All the other expenditures are pretty much in line with what you pay across Florida.

-A family of four with one adult working and two children would need to bring in $70,370 a year after taxes to cover all the essential expenses.
+A family of four with one adult working and two children would need to bring in $70,370 a year (in 2023 figures) after taxes to cover all the essential expenses.

 People are moving here